BrenoAqua/Float-Cards/README.md

 ### Scheduling

 The addon supports automatic card scheduling:
-1. Enable scheduling in the config
+1. Enable scheduling in the "Select Deck" window
 2. Select your target deck
 3. Set the interval
 4. Optionally enable auto-close